The Seasonal Impact on Auto Transport Prices and Timelines

 Spring: The “Goldilocks” Season (March – May)

-Spring is often considered the "Goldilocks" period for car shipping—not too busy, not too slow.
-As the snow melts, snowbirds begin their return trip north.
-This reverses the price trends seen in winter.
-Rates for shipping cars from Florida and Arizona back to the Northeast and Midwest will rise, while southbound rates stabilize.
+Spring is often the “Goldilocks” period for car shipping — not too busy, not too slow.
+As snow melts, snowbirds begin their return trip north, reversing winter price trends.
+Rates for shipping cars from Florida and Arizona back to the Northeast and Midwest rise, while southbound rates stabilize.
+Generally, spring offers a good balance of fair pricing and reliable timelines.
+The weather is milder, meaning fewer delays, and the extreme summer rush hasn't hit yet.

-Summer: Peak Season Chaos (June – August)
+Summer: Peak Season (June – August)

 - Household Moves: Families prefer to move when kids are out of school.